I'm not known for being the most serious guy...

-Andrew wishes to release his recording on iTunes, Spotify and Amazon.
+Andrew wishes to release his recording on Spotify, Apple Music and Amazon.
 To do this, Andrew uses the services of a music distributor.
 There are hundreds of music distributors to choose from.
 Here are just a few of them:

 Warner Music Group

-If you wish to release your own recordings in places like iTunes and Amazon then you will use a distributor too.
+If you wish to release your own recordings in places like Spotify and Amazon then you will use a distributor too.